survivejs/webpack-book/manuscript/understanding_packages/02_authoring.md

     amd: 'React',
     root: 'React',
   },
+  'jquery': 'jquery',
 },
 ```

-These two fields help you a lot as a package author but there's more to it.

-T> If you want to include all modules in *node_modules* by default, it could be interesting to use [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals) instead.
-Then you would end up with `externals: [nodeExternals()]` kind of declaration.
-If you don't need to adapt to different environments, this could be a neat way to go.
+If you want to include all modules in *node_modules* by default, it is possible use [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals) instead.
+In this case would end up with `externals: [nodeExternals()]` kind of declaration.
+If you don't need to adapt to different environments, this is a neat way to go.

 T> Given bundling may still be required sometimes, consider using the [bundledDependencies](https://docs.npmjs.com/files/package.json#bundleddependencies) (or just `bundleDependencies`) field.
 This can be useful if you want to share third-party files not available through npm.
 There's a great [Stack Overflow answer](http://stackoverflow.com/a/25044361/228885) discussing the topic further.